Gesture Combo | ManukoTech

 Field Description

-Ignore UI Element If true, gestures over UI elements are still recognized.
+Ignore UI Element When enabled, touches that start over UI elements are ignored for multi-touch gestures.

-Debug Enabled Logs gesture recognition events to the console.
+Debug Enabled Logs multi-touch events (rotation, pinch and internal values) to the console for debugging.

 Detected Gestures

-• Rotation Left / Right: Triggered by two-finger rotation above threshold.
+• Rotation Left / Right: Two-finger rotation above the configured rotation thresholds.

 Switching Gesture Managers at Runtime